Pasture Mixes and Forage Grasses

 Sideoats Grama (10%)

-Side Oats Grama is a warm season, erect native perennial grass that grows in tufts and open bunches to a height of 1 to 2 feet tall.
+Side Oats Grama is a warm-season, erect native perennial grass that grows in tufts and open bunches to a height of 1 to 2 feet tall.
 It is more tolerant to drought than Indiangrass or Big Bluestem.
 It grows fast in late spring and early summer and stays green late into the summer.
 Side Oats Grama has good forage value and is grazed mostly in late summer and fall.
 It is found primarily on poorly developed shallow soiled, steep slopes, and ridgetops.
-Primary use is in grass mixtures for rangeland seeding and its excellent seedling vigor allows rapid establishment.
+Primary use is in grass mixtures for rangeland seedings.
+Its excellent seeding vigor allows rapid establishment.

 Little Bluestem (10%)